header-banner-papaya.jpg

 How did GMO save papayas?

 The scientists found the gene that could make papayas resistant to PRSV.
 They then inbred plants to achieve homozygosity for this particular gene.
 Homozygosity can sound intimidating, but it’s a simple explanation: it means the two sets of genes you inherit are the same.
-The gene in question creates a coating protein, which helped protect papaya on a cellular level, making them resistant to PRSV.1
+The gene in question creates a coating protein, which helps protect papaya on a cellular level, making them resistant to PRSV.1

 The next step was a field trial.
 Non-genetically altered papayas and the new papayas were planted.
 Within a year, the non-GM papayas were infected with the virus, but the GM papayas were virus-free!

 After the successful trial, the papayas were permitted to enter the market by multiple health and environmental agencies (FDA, EPA, APHIS) and made available for farmers.
-However, even if the GM papaya has saved the industry and its farmers, there were still critics of the use of GM on crop production.1
+However, even if the GM papaya has saved the industry and its farmers, there were still critics of the use of GM in crop production.1

 Non-GMO arguments

-Again, with GMOs in general, worries about the environment and for our health are the main points of concern.
+Again, with GMOs in general, worries about the environment and our health are the main points of concern.
 Specifically, in Hawaii, the concerns ranged from possible contamination of other seeds to possible health risks for those who eat GM papaya.

 Those who wanted to save papaya production from PRSV protested, and in consideration of their voices, the new law only bans new genetically modified crops and exempts the papaya.
 Nevertheless, GMOs are still heavily protested, and farmers still face backlash today.3

-Whether you like papayas or not, what do you think of using GM as a way to help crops survive and farmers to keep farming?
+Whether you like papayas or not, what do you think of using GM as a way to help crops survive and farmers keep farming?
 Or can you think of an alternative solution?
 Let us know in the comments!

 Related articles